 - 2. The language of questions should be straight & simple. - 3.
-There will be total of nine questions, out of which first question (comprising of 5 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
+There will be total of nine questions, out of which first question of 10 marks (comprising of 10 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (5).
+All questions will carry equal marks (10).

-- To acquaint the students with the identification, nursery raising, and plantation of different tree species prevalent under Punjab and Indian conditions. - To know the core concepts of forestry. - To familiarize the students with biometric studies of forest trees. - To understand the basicconcept of agroforestry and its economic importance in agriculture.
+- To acquaint the students with the identification, nursery raising, and plantation of different tree species prevalent under Punjab and Indian conditions. - To know the core concepts of forestry. - To familiarize the students with biometric studies of forest trees.
+To understand the basicconcept of agroforestry and its economic importance in agriculture

 Section-A:Introduction - definitions of basic terms related to forestry, objectives of silviculture, forestclassification, salient features of Indian Forest Policies.
-Forest regeneration, Natural regeneration -natural regeneration from seed and vegetative parts, coppicing, pollarding, root suckers;
+Forest regeneration, Natural regeneration -natural regeneration from seed and vegetative parts, coppicing, pollarding, root suckers:

-Section-B:Artificialregeneration - objectives, choice between natural and artificial regeneration, essential preliminaryconsiderations.
+Section-B:Artificial regeneration - objectives, choice between natural and artificial regeneration, essential preliminary considerations.
 Crown classification.
 Tending operations - weeding, cleaning, thinning -mechanical, ordinary, crown and advance thinning.
-Forest mensuration - objectives, diametermeasurement, instruments used in diameter measurement; Non instrumental methods of heightmeasurement - shadow and single pole method;
+Forest mensuration - objectives, diameter measurement, instruments used in diameter measurement; Non instrumental methods of heightmeasurement - shadow and single pole method;